Avalanche Press Homepage Avalanche Press Online Store

 In September the cavalry brigade was returned to Hungary, as it had lost most of its horses and was no longer considered combat-capable.
 Its motorized and bicycle components remained at the front to bolster the greatly-reduced motorized brigades, which had lost up to 80 percent of their vehicles.
 Horthy agreed to a German request to send four infantry brigades for occupation duties; when they took their posts the motorized, mountain and border guard units would all return home.

 Before this could take place, the Soviets launched a counter-offensive at Izyum and the Germans rushed the Hungarian brigades into the breach.
-They fought wel there, but a grinding form of trench warfare developed in freezing temperatures by the end of the month and the corps commander, Béla Miklós, flew to Budapest to urge Horthy to order the troops home.
+They fought well there, but a grinding form of trench warfare developed in freezing temperatures by the end of the month and the corps commander, Béla Miklós, flew to Budapest to urge Horthy to order the troops home.
 On November 10th the corps formally departed from the Soviet Union.

 Hungarian hussars in Ukraine, summer 1941.

 In Defiant Russia, for simplicity’s sake there are no special rules concerning the Hungarian corps’ deployment: The game ends with the December turn anyway.
-But Daily Content is all about special rules; use these or not as you see fit.
+But Daily Content is all about special rules; use this or not as you see fit.

 During each Axis Organization Phase starting with the September turn, the Axis player rolls one die.
 On a result of 1, the Hungarian unit is immediately removed from play, but does not count toward the casualty total for victory purposes.
 Subtract one from the die roll on each subsequent turn (so that the Hungarians are removed on a roll of 1 or 2 in October, 1 through 3 in November and 1 through 4 in December).